-A Millikin graduate lab coat is required for NE, MENP and FNP students.
+A white lab coat is required for NE, MENP and FNP students.
 NAP students should refer to the RNAI handbook for scrub and lab coat requirements.
 Name badges are required to be worn on lab coats and/or uniforms when in courses that include practice hours or for any data collection in the practice area.
 Students in the graduate tracks will wear name badges as follows:

-- NE students will wear name badges ordered by the School of Nursing; - NAP students will wear a Decatur Memorial Hospital Anesthesia Dept. name badge; - MENP students will wear their MU ID in a special holder as the name badge; and - DNP APRN students will wear name badges ordered by the School of Nursing.
+- NE students will wear their MU ID in a special holder as the name badge; - NAP students will wear a Decatur Memorial Hospital Anesthesia Dept. name badge; - FNP students will wear their MU ID in a special holder as the name badge; - MENP students will wear their MU ID in a special holder as the name badge; and - DNP APRN students will their MU ID in a special holder as the name badge.